Body shop standard extended to process engineering applications for the first time in the TIA Portal.

 The residual energy from the thermal oxidiser, which cannot be directed to the circulation unit, is used by a fresh air heat exchanger to continuously feed heated fresh air to the dryer.

 If there are no parts ahead of the dryer, the slow-down mode is automatically activated and the combustion chamber temperature of the thermal oxidiser is lowered.
-Great care has been taken throughout the modernisation to make the best possible use of the thermal energy of the natural gas.
-As a result energy consumption could be significantly reduced, therefore enabling a saving in gas consumption.

 Emphasis on plant safety

 As with all projects, great emphasis was placed in this project on the issue of plant safety.
 All combustion chambers are also equipped with safety cut-outs, which switch off the burner on the hardware side, if necessary.
-The software monitors all the drives, filters and the air balance and initiates action when required.

 All the sensors are checked for plausibility.
 The heat exchangers of the dryer have a safety temperature limiter, which switches off the associated thermal oxidiser if the set temperature is exceeded.

-As part of the refurbishment, it was also necessary to extend the conveyor system for future vehicle models.
 As the conveyor system could be refurbished independently of the process engineering, the conveyor system and process engineering were divided into two controllers.

 This allowed both units to be put into operation in parallel within the short period of program interruption.
 Exchange of information occurs between the two controllers via a PN/PN coupler.
-Future extensions to the conveyor system or process engineering can be carried out independently.

 Efficient, energy saving operation through intelligent control of process engineerin